minienw/HTMLWallet2/DEPLOY.md

 # Pre-requisites
 Experience with git, docker and docker compose command line.
+For each individual service, experience with either ASP.NET or Springboot will be required to configure the component.

 # System
 The system comprises of 3 modules: